 Experience Google Classroom as a Learner

 Want to see what professional learning in Google Classroom is like?
 Interested in improving your graphic design skills while using Google Drawings?
 Then you'll want to be a classmate in Classy Graphics with Google Drawings!
-My first class in Spring 2017 class was a big success, so I'll be offering it again.
+My first two classes were big successes, so I'm offering it again in Fall 2017.
 Each week I’ll post an instructional video and resources that lead into an optional assignment.
 Participants post their assignments in Google Classroom and get feedback from classmates and from me.
 The Classy Graphics Google Classroom will be abuzz with discussions, feedback, and resources every week!
-The summer is class currently full, but I'm planning fall and spring classes.
-Enter your email address so I can let you know about future online classes.
+Read more about Classy Graphics Fall 2017.

 Here’s what educators who participated in Classy Graphics Spring 2017 had to say about the class...